-No determination has been made by the Federal Aviation Administration that the noise levels of this aircraft are or should be acceptable or unacceptable for operation at, into, or out of, any airport.
+No determination has been made by National Civil Aviation Agency - Brazil (ANAC) that the noise levels of this aircraft are or should be acceptable or unacceptable for operation at, into, or out of, any airport.

 (d) For transport category large airplanes and jet airplanes, for which the weight used in meeting the takeoff or landing noise requirements of this part is less than the maximum weight established under the applicable airworthiness requirements, those lesser weights must be furnished, as operating limitations in the operating limitations section of the Airplane Flight Manual.
 Further, the maximum takeoff weight must not exceed the takeoff weight that is most critical from a takeoff noise standpoint.